rdammkoehler/DockerKata/02_list_images.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of listing existing images in your local docker configuration.
+The purpose of this kata is to familiarize yourself with the process of listing existing images in your local docker configuration.

 ## Overview

-In this exercise we will list the images on our local machine.
+In this exercise, we will list the images on our local machine.
 We should see one image from the [previous exercise](01_pull_and_run_image.md).
 Later we will delete this image.

 ## Kata Steps